Why does online safety and security in mobile internet usage matter during Covid-19?

 How could your organisation use innovative approaches to alleviate men and women’s safety concerns and help close the usage gap?

-Start-ups or SMEs in partnership with MNOs and other stakeholders could implement the following approaches to enable men and women to have safe and secure use of mobile internet services –
+Start-ups and SMEs in partnership with MNOs, Government bodies, development community and other stakeholders could implement the following approaches to enable men and women to have safe and secure use of mobile internet services –

 1. Innovative products or solutions that address safety and security concerns – these sort of innovations include measures such as anonymous top up services, call blocking services, and “safety” services like apps to help women alert contacts.